Cristmas History, Family Crest & Coats of Arms

 Early History of the Cristmas family

 This web page shows only a small excerpt of our Cristmas research.
-Another 101 words (7 lines of text) covering the years 1185, 1191, 1308, and 1602 are included under the topic Early Cristmas History in all our PDF Extended History products and printed products wherever possible.
+Another 101 words (7 lines of text) covering the years 1185, 1191, 1308, 1602 and 1634 are included under the topic Early Cristmas History in all our PDF Extended History products and printed products wherever possible.

 Cristmas Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Cristmas has appeared include Christmas, Cristmas, Cristmus, Christmus and many more.

 Early Notables of the Cristmas family (pre 1700)

 Another 71 words (5 lines of text) are included under the topic Early Cristmas Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cristmas family to the New World and Oceana
+Migration of the Cristmas family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Cristmas arrived in North America very early: Isobel Christmas who settled in Virginia in 1642; Richard settled in Virginia in 1647; and H. Christmas arrived with his wife and two children in New York in 1820..